salesforcecli/plugin-custom-metadata/README.md

   -p, --plurallabel=plurallabel                         Plural label for the custom metadata type.
 If blank, uses label

-  -r, --recordsoutputdir=recordsoutputdir               Specify the directory where the custom metadata will be created
+  -r, --recordsoutputdir=recordsoutputdir               [default: force-app/main/default/customMetadata/] Specify the
-                                                        (default is 'force-app/main/default/customMetadata')
+                                                        directory where the custom metadata will be created

   -s, --sobjectname=sobjectname                         (required) The API Name of the sObject you are generating to
                                                         Custommetadata